 When students add “the why,” the reasons to support their opinions, provide sentence starters like:

 - I think this because…

 Beyond just writing opinions about various kid-friendly topics, look for ways to tie this to your reading.
 Here are three books that offer argumentative/opinion writing opportunities:

-After reading Hey Little Ant, kids write an opinion piece answering the questions: Should we or should we not squish the ant?
+After reading Hey, Little Ant, kids write an opinion piece: Should we or should we not squish the ant?

 After reading Duck!
 Rabbit!, students have to decide, Is this a duck with a bill or a rabbit with ears?

 In each written response, require that students state their opinions and then support their thinking with three different details from the text for why they think that.